mattcullenmeyer/github-server-and-client/README.md

 ### Running Tests

-The Stargazer Server includes unit tests that you can run to ensure the server is working properly.
+The GitHub Stargazer Server includes unit tests that you can run to ensure the server is working properly.

 Run the tests by entering the following command in the root directory of the project.
 `$ go test`